couchbase-examples/python-quickstart/README.md

 docker run -it --env-file .env -p 8080:8080 couchbase-flask-quickstart
 ```

 > Note: The `.env` file has the connection information to connect to your Capella cluster.
-The application can now be reached on port 8080 of your local machine.
+These will be part of the environment variables in the Docker container.

 ## Running The Tests